-Preparation of programmes in other regions of the historical range, according to the guidelines stated in point 2.1.4.
+Preparation of programmes in other regions of the historical range, according to the guidelines stated in point 2.2.4.

 New evaluation of the possibilities of reinforcing the populations in Niger and Chad.

-Study the possibilities of reviving the project to establishe a centre of reproduction in captivity at the former ranch of Erkafane, as proposed in 1989-1991.
+Study the possibilities of reviving the project to establish a captive breeding centre at the former ranch of Gadabedji, as proposed in the 80's (Oryx, Dama gazelles and Addax).